upbound/docs/content/upbound-marketplace/providers.md

 {{<img src="/upbound-marketplace/images/provider-by-upbound.png" alt="Official provider tag" >}}

 ## Provider families
-Upbound packages the official providers for Amazon AWS, Google GCP and Microsoft Azure as a "family."
+Upbound packages each of the official providers for Amazon AWS, Google GCP and Microsoft Azure as a "family."

 A provider family organizes the provider's resources into unique packages, organized by a common set of services.